Shannon Cooney, Craniosacral Practitioner

 “This Craniosacral Rhythm, the tidal change in the fluids, moves the bones of the head and the sacrum,” Robert Harris [RMT Craniosacral Therapist and teacher] explains.
 “These natural changes in pressure cause motion to be felt through the whole body, with slight toning and relaxing, as these fluid pressures expand and relax.”
 Craniosacral Therapists believe that this rhythmical system is as crucial to health as the breath and the heart beat.
 With very light contact of their hands, therapists detect this small movement as the cerebrospinal fluids rise and fall.
 According to Harris, it is the symmetry and ease of movement that determines health.
 Thus, if there is a variation to the rhythm, or if it is not symmetrical, this is an indicator to the therapist that there is a problem or a place of restriction.

-Shannon's co-creative healing approach integrates her study and practice of Craniosacral Therapy with energy work connected to Nature and further incorporates body awareness from her twenty years as a professional dancer, choreographer and teacher in Contemporary Dance.
+Sco-creative healing approach integrates her study and practice of Craniosacral Therapy with energy work and expanded consciousness work connected to Nature.
+She further incorporates body awareness and experience from her twenty+ years as a professional dancer, choreographer and teacher in contemporary dance.

 Shannon opened her private Practice in Berlin in 2009.